oliviergob/gobslog.com/content/blog/20220227-deploy-frontend-amplify/index.md

 ---
-title: Automate your Web Frontend build and deployment with AWS Amplify
+title: Serverless Webapp in AWS - Part 1 - Frontend with AWS Amplify
 date: "2022-02-27T09:02:22.284Z"
 description: "Automate the build and deployment of your frontend using AWS Amplify"
+image: ./amplifier.jpg
 ---

 I will focus here on the app deployment.
 I will build a simple page using Bulma CSS Framework and package the app using Webpack.
 The learnings here should apply with any other app framework or build tool.